metinvan/nodeexp/README.md

 ### Introduction

-  This Node.js based back-end application have two versions of the API that parses the http post data in the form of JSON object.
+  This Node.js based back-end application includes two versions of the API that parses the http post data in the form of JSON object.
 The back-end will extract the firstName, lastName and the clientID.
 Afterwards, a JSON object response will be sent back to the the APi caller, with a very well formatted field values.